MicrosoftEdge/WebView2Feedback/specs/ExtendedAcceleratorKeyPressed.md

 # API Details
 ## C++
 ```
-/// This is This is a continuation of the ICoreWebView2AcceleratorKeyPressedEventArgs interface.
+/// This is a continuation of the ICoreWebView2AcceleratorKeyPressedEventArgs interface.
 [uuid(45238725-3774-4cfe-931f-7985a1b5866f), object, pointer_default(unique)]
 interface ICoreWebView2AcceleratorKeyPressedEventArgs2 : ICoreWebView2AcceleratorKeyPressedEventArgs {
   /// These APIs allow devs to enable/disable the browser from handling specific accelerator keys.